marcglasberg/asyncredux.com/react/tutorial/full-code.md

   );
 }

-// Button removes all items, by dispatching `RemoveAllTodosAction`. function RemoveAllButton() {
+// Button removes all items, using `RemoveAllTodosAction`. function RemoveAllButton() {

   // Hook to access the store.